v6cord/VVVVVV/FEATURES.md

 - `randrange(varname[,start],end)` - randomly set *varname* to the range between *start* and *end* excluding *end*, *start* defaults to 0

 - `moveplayersafe(x, y)` - `moveplayer` without going through walls

+- `supercrewmate(on/off)` - toggle whether the Intermission 1 crewmate collides with hazards or not